Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 - When scanning the queue and the dequeuer sees that a segment contains only `HANDLED` slots, it only reclaims the dynamically-allocated array in the segment, which consumes the most memory, while still keeping the linked-list structure intact.
 Therefore, if any enqueuer is holding a reference to a segment before the partially-reclaimed segment, it can still traverse the next pointer chain safely.
 - To fully reclaim a segment, when partially reclaim a segment, it is added to a garbage list.
 Note that the first segments that contain only `HANDLED` slots can be fully reclaimed right when the dequeuer performs the scan.
 When a segment is fully reclaimed, any segment in the garbage list that precedes this segment is also fully reclaimed.

+== Remarks

+Out of the 4 investigated MPSC queue algorithms, we quickly eliminate DQueue and WRLQueue as a potential candidate for porting naively to distributed environment because they either do not provide a sufficient progress guarantee or protection against ABA problem and memory reclamation problem.
+Jiffy's idea of the dequeuer rescanning the global queue looking for a `SET` slot is quite useful and partly contributes to our idea of double scanning in Slotqueue (@slotqueue), which is our improvement over indefinite repeated scans as in Jiffy.
+LTQueue remains our primary inspiration, owing to how it splits the MPSC queue data across multiple processes, which signals a good fit for distributed environment.

 == Distributed FIFO queues <dfifo-related-works>

 @summary-of-dFIFOs summarizes to the best of our knowledge all distributed FIFO queues that can be fairly used oradapted for MPSC use cases.